yubin-park/cs534/homework/hw2.md

 ## Submission Instruction

-In this homework, you will implement two machine learning algorithms: **Ridge Regression** and **Forward-Stagewise Regression** with a little twist.

 The homework must be submitted electronically on Canvas as a single submission.
 The submission will be a single Python file named as `hw2.py`.
 TA will run automatic test scripts to grade the submissions.
 Please note that: